oroinc/documentation/user/back-office/system/integrations/shipping-integration/dpd.rst

 Configure DPD Shipping Integration in the Back-Office
 =====================================================

-.. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides a general understanding of the shipping concept in OroCommerce.
+.. hint:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides a general understanding of the shipping concept in OroCommerce.

 .. hint:: The feature requires extension, so visit Oro Marketplace to download the |DPD extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.